Tazinho/snakecase/README.md

 ## [1] "r_._stüdio_:_v_._1_._0_._143"
 ```

 Every single character, which is not a letter or a digit, will be treated like a word and surrounded by underscores.
-This is intended, since it is not clear, if, for example a dot, is ment to be
+This is intended, since it is not clear, if, for example a dot, is meant to be

 -   a separator and should be replaced by an underscore or
 -   a decimal mark and should just be kept as it is (without underscores around it).